 Many chemical and petroleum companies use batch reactors to make their products.
 These reactors typically have vents which are opened and closed during emptying, filling, mixing, heating or cooling and other steps of the production process.
 The gases coming from these vents must be controlled under most government regulations.
-Generally speaking, the emissions produced are inert (little or no oxygen) streams with relatively low flow and high concentration of Volatile Organic Compounds (VOCs).
+Often the emissions produced are inert (little or no oxygen) streams with relatively low flow and high concentration of Volatile Organic Compounds (VOCs).
 In this case, the company was operating several reactors that required venting for depressurizing, filling and mixing.
-The process flow rate was less than 50 SCFM and was essentially all light hydrocarbons such as methane, ethane and propane, with some halogenated hydrocarbons.
+The process flow rate was less than 50 SCFM (80.25 Nm3/hr) and was essentially all light hydrocarbons such as methane, ethane and propane, with some halogenated hydrocarbons.

 There are two oxidation strategies for this type of process stream, the first is to dilute the process vent with fresh air.
 This strategy provides oxygen for combustion and reduces the Lower Explosive Limit (LEL) below 50%, using a conventional oxidizer system.
 The National Fire Protection Association (NFPA) and FM Global guidelines suggest facilities keep vent collection systems airstreams below the 50% LEL for safety reasons.
 Because of the high BTU (British Thermal Unit) content of the process vent in this application, it would have required a high volume of fresh air to achieve the necessary LEL condition which would have dramatically increased operating expenses and raised safety concerns.

 While the above scheme is sometimes acceptable, Anguil implemented a different, safer strategy for this application.
-Instead of diluting the process vent with fresh air, designers kept the process stream inert, sending it directly through a burner port of a multi-stage Direct Fired Thermal Oxidizer (DFTO).
+Instead of diluting the process vent with fresh air, designers kept the process stream inert, sending it directly through a burner port of a Direct Fired Thermal Oxidizer (DFTO).
 Essentially this allowed the combustion device to use the high BTU content as fuel for oxidation.